AtimaB/New-Portfolio/README.md

 Updated portfolio from the previous assignment.
 I changed the CSS Framework from Bootstrap to Materialize.

 ## Details about this portfolio
 The background of the website is my own screenshot of HTML file of this portfolio.
 It represents my own work I have created and very pround of.
-A I also updated my skills, projects, contact information, add resume and footer.
+I also updated my skills, projects, contact information, add resume and footer.

 ## About me
  This page has short detail about me.
 I also added my skills and resume in this page.<br>